 Pumpkin painting is a great way to get little kids involved in Halloween decorations and an age appropriate alternative to carving Jack-O-Lanterns.

-Maia and I painted with yarn dipped in liquid watercolors yesterday.
-So fun!
-It’s one of the projects from MaryAnn Kohl’s new Art with Anything: 52 Weeks of Fun Using Everyday Stuff.
-Each two page spread in the book has five different activities using one everyday material such as salt, sand, egg cartons, cotton swaps, […]
+Maia and I painted with yarn dipped in liquid watercolors yesterday, which was so much fun!
+Yarn painting is one of the projects from MaryAnn Kohl’s book, Art with Anything: 52 Weeks of Fun Using Everyday Stuff.
+Each two-page spread in the book has five different activities using one everyday material such as salt, sand, egg […]